 There have been a number of recent inquiries by Senate Committees and the Productivity Commission into aspects of maritime safety regulation.
 In its response to the Senate Rural and Regional Affairs and Transport (RRAT) Committee’s Inquiry into the Performance of the Australian Maritime Safety Authority, the Australian Government supported all the Committees recommendations.
 The Government committed to pursue a suite of improvements to the National System for Domestic Commercial Vessel Safety (national system) and the Marine Safety (Domestic Commercial Vessel) National Law Act 2012 (National Law), including establishing an independent review.
 The Government has also previously committed to reviewing national system costs and charges.

-The Australian Government has commissioned a comprehensive review of the National Law and associated legislative framework, to commence in January 2022.
-The review will also consider costs and charging arrangements for the national system.
+The Australian Government has commissioned a comprehensive review of the National Law and associated legislative framework, which commenced in January 2022.
+The review is also considering costs and charging arrangements for the national system.

-The review will be conducted by three panel members with a mix of safety, regulatory, financial and industry expertise.
-It will be supported by the Department of Infrastructure, Transport, Regional Development and Communications.
+The review is being conducted by a panel with a mix of safety, regulatory, financial and industry expertise.
+It is supported by the Department of Infrastructure, Transport, Regional Development, Communications and the Arts.

 View the Terms of Reference for the Independent Review